clojurists-together/clojuriststogether.org/content/news/2024/Nov. Dec. 2023 Long Term Project Updates.md

 `org.clojure/tools.logging` -- which in turn means that `next.jdbc` no longer depends on `tools.logging`, reducing the chance of conflicts for users of either library.
 <br>

 ---

-## Tommi Reiman
+### Tommi Reiman
 Many improvements are in the works, but no releases on libraries.
 My work spread over the following:

-* working with Malli
+**Working with Malli:**
   - enchanced development mode, new extension apis & pretty printing everything possible (screenshots below)
   - little progress on the [new effective type system](https://github.com/metosin/malli/issues/264)
   - thinking about schemas and global identity, entities and values.
 Goal is to allow decomplecting maps/keys/values with using local data / schema properties
   - learning how to program with TypeScript Types

-* drafting a Clojure spesification for a 1:1 [x-state](https://xstate.js.org/) compatible FSM implementation([xstate v5 released in december](https://stately.ai/blog/2023-12-01-xstate-v5))
+**Drafting a Clojure specification for a 1:1 [x-state](https://xstate.js.org/) compatible FSM implementation([xstate v5 released in december](https://stately.ai/blog/2023-12-01-xstate-v5))**
-  - why? have used FSMs for 10+ years with Clojure with great results, mostly copy-pasting the project-spesific engine from one project to another
+  - Why? have used FSMs for 10+ years with Clojure with great results, mostly copy-pasting the project-spesific engine from one project to another
-  - we have already many [great FSM libraries](https://clojurians.slack.com/archives/C01C7RJA81M/p1649760505661159) for Clojure, but all differ with design objectives.
+  - We have already many [great FSM libraries](https://clojurians.slack.com/archives/C01C7RJA81M/p1649760505661159) for Clojure, but all differ with design objectives.
 I'll reach out to the library maintainers, e.g. could we have one new/great tool instead of many small ones? we have already depreceated [tilakone](https://github.com/metosin/tilakone).
 * organizing open source & stable libraries in general - getting new maintainters for some of the projects
 * reviewing and merging pull requests

-## Malli Development Mode
+### Malli Development Mode

-### Coercion
+#### Coercion

 ![coercion](https://gist.githubusercontent.com/ikitommi/a1e62b3a35359259bfef94433ec2730b/raw/7e038854006f274cddcea212da566090dc370dc2/malli-coercion.png)

-### Schema creation
+#### Schema creation

 ![schema-creation](https://gist.githubusercontent.com/ikitommi/a1e62b3a35359259bfef94433ec2730b/raw/7e038854006f274cddcea212da566090dc370dc2/malli-schema-creation.png)

-# Something else
+### Something else

 Looking forward to 2024!
 Lot's of interesting things in the OS pipeline and thanks to new long-term funding, will continue to work on them.
 Also, New year starts with crispy -20 (in Celcius).